 Vacant apartments or homes are a major fact of life in University West.
 The current real estate vacancy rate here is 33.2%.
 This is higher than the rate of vacancies in 95.9% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-Renter-occupied real estate is dominant in the University West neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the University West neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 33.2% of the residential real estate vacant, the University West neighborhood claims the distinction of having a higher vacancy rate than 95.9% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 One of the most interesting things about the University West neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 61.9% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.1% of the neighborhoods in America.